frank-xman/dog_breed_indification/README.md

 										  target_size=(299,299),  # inception V3 image_size, the resnet is (224,224)
 										  batch_size=48)

-##### this is a problem i met: if i transform this data into the xxx.npy this will be too big:
+###### this is a problem i met: if i transform this data into the xxx.npy this will be too big:

+this pic of data is show in the data filefold, (not all, just some of them, if someone interest in it can go to the baiduyunpan:)